da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 1. Follow the steps for a fresh installation described [here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/installation.md#installation--fresh-installation).

+**Important**<br>
-**Important** Before you run the installer, make sure you put hibernate.cfg.xml, config.properties and ffmpeg.sh you prepared during this tutorial to your installer before running install.sh.
-You will have to overwrite the existing ffmpeg.sh.
+1. Before you run the installer, make sure you put hibernate.cfg.xml and config.properties you prepared during this tutorial to your installer before running install.sh.
+1. Before starting the ContentBroker, replace the existing ffmpeg.sh by the fake one.

 If your DNSCore is up'n'running, you are free to play around with it or convert your existing installation into a full-fledged installation including the iRODS storage layer following this [tutorial](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/full_fledged_installation.md).